 Companies We Work With and Why

 Hanes and Champion make some of the best garments to own and wear, and make some of the best garments with which you can make money.
 There are good margins in selling Champion products, Beefy T’s, and the Nano line.
 Nobody ever, I mean EVER complains that they were sold a Champion hoodie.
 A Champion sweatshirt can last literally for generations, and have the best value of what I like to call “price per time worn” of any garment in the history of the industry.
 The Beefy T is that same thing in a t-shirt form, the last and softest shirt left in your shirt drawer.
-Hanes shirts have consistent quality, consistent dye lots, rugged construction, and none of their shirts have neck labels, and customers do not like neck labels and therefore do love tagless.
-I’ve seen test results, Champion wicking shirts actually wick moisture not just make that claim.
+Hanes shirts have consistent quality, consistent dye lots, rugged construction, and their shirts have either very nice neck labels (black label) or are tagless.
+Customers either want a fashion label or no label at all.
+Champion wicking shirts actually wick moisture not just make that claim.
 If you want a ringspun cotton shirt that is fitted but actually fits real people and if you want a ringspun shirt that is thin, but not see-through, that is the Hanes Nano line.
-The Nano shirts also print the great, and that’s on DTG printers or when screenprinting.
-We recommend you go to the Hanes/Champion booth and take what might be a first look at the Champion performance shirts and the new awesome lightweight Hanes Nano hoodies, and take a second look at Champion reverse-weave hoodies and the returning to fashion Champion crew neck fleece.
+The Nano shirts also print great, and that’s on DTG printers or when screenprinting.
+We recommend you go to the Hanes/Champion booth at the next trade show you are at and take what might be a first look at the Champion performance shirts and the awesome lightweight Hanes Nano hoodies, and take a second look at Champion reverse-weave hoodies and the returning to fashion Champion crew neck fleece.
 While you are at it, check out the whole Nano line, super comfortable, fashionable, and printable. – Rick

 Hirsch Solutions, Inc. represents the most solid equipment in the industry and what both Tom and I use to do impressive work and what we use to make money day after day and year after year.

 MHM – these are the best auto textile presses.
 The platens are ALWAYS level, screens level, and press level.
 With everything level you can print with less ink, softer prints, and consistent prints shirt after shirt.
-The registration is ridiculously easy, a pre-register system that has no extra moving parts and is very accurate.
-They register fast and they stay registered, and registration time is almost always the production factor in any shop.
+The registration is ridiculously easy, a pre-registration system that has no extra moving parts and is very accurate.
+They register fast and they stay registered, and registration time is almost always the biggest production factor in any shop.
 Most presses have unlocked screens and then you lock them and they move, and infuriatingly time is wasted.
-MHM’s basically have locked and super lock and you don’t have to do that annoying dance when you try to register them.
-We had one MHM press that ran every single day for the over 20 years we had it, without a single day it didn’t work.
+MHM presses basically have locked and super locked and you don’t have to do that annoying unlock/lock dance when you try to register them.
+MHM presses are beyond sturdy, we had one MHM press that ran every single day for the over 20 years we had it, without a single day it didn’t work.
 Besides the killer registration times, you can change platens from adult to youth on a 16 color press in literally less than five minutes, boom! ready to go.

 MSI Flashes – IMHO they make the best flash cure units in the world.
 They are incredibly user friendly and any printer who uses one, never wants to use any other flash again.
 Once we put one of these in use I sold off all the other flashes in my shop as these are vastly superior.
 Check out the temperature control version and never toast another platen in your shop again.

-Kornit – We do all of our DTG work on Kornit.
+Kornit – We do all of our DTG (Digital Direct to Garment) work on Kornit.
 It prints on any color shirt and it prints with bold colors and/or great detail.
 This DTG unit costs more, but it is because it is better than all the others, and the ink cost is small, costing 80% less than competitors inks that can be $2 to $3 per shirt.
+It prints the pre-treatment on the shirt thus avoiding a step required by most other DTG units.

 Tajima – I have run Tajima embroidery machines for 15 years.
 They run all day every day and out produce all other machines.
-Hats or flats they run and run and run.
-They were always solid, but the new machines are even more accurate and more consistent and make them faster at getting work done even when run at the same “speed.”
+Whether sewing hats or flats they run and run and run.
+They were always solid, but the new machines are even more accurate and more consistent and it makes them even faster at getting work done even when they run at the same “speed.”
 These are the most solid workhorses of the embroidery industry.
 We have a new eight head that absolutely flies through any work we put on it, with incredibly low labor costs with the auto trimming.
 Our new machine has the easiest foot adjustment, and suddenly puff embroidery is a profit center not a bottleneck.
 Big machines from them are great, and they sell a ton of single heads now as well, and have some amazing automation possibilities for personalization and work flow.

 Pulse – Great digitizing software which is easy to learn and powerful enough to do anything you want to do.
 If you have a small shop consider doing some of your own digitizing using Pulse.
 Newest versions integrate with Corel Draw or Illustrator. – Rick